 Can my employer issue points or occurrences for medical leave?
-Ohio ADA Lawyer
+Ohio ADA Lawyers

-If your employer has an attendance policy that issues points or occurrences for medical leave or medical-related absences, you need to speak with our Ohio ADA lawyer immediately.
+If your employer has an attendance policy that issues points or occurrences for medical leave or medical-related absences, you need to speak with our Ohio ADA lawyers immediately.

 Depending on the size of your employer, the length of your employment, and other factors, you may be entitled to intermittent or continuous FMLA (Family Medical Leave Act) leave and/or medical leave under the ADA (Americans with Disabilities Act).
 Oftentimes, employers have attendance policies that issue points or occurrences for medical leave or medical related-absences, regardless of whether the absence is for medical purposes.
 These rigid, unforgiving attendance policies may violate the FMLA and/or ADA if they result in the employer administering points, occurrences, or discipline.